-On specific enquires made, all directors confirmed that they had complied with the required standard set out in the Model Code during the year ended 31st December 2013.
+On specific enquires made, all directors confirmed that they had complied with the Model Code during the year ended 31st December 2014.

 BOARD OF DIRECTORS

 Composition of the Board

 The Board currently comprises five executive directors, one non-executive director and three independent non-executive directors ("INEDs").
 The composition of the Board is set out as follows: